PrivSec-dev/privsec.dev/content/os/NetworkManager Trackability Reduction.md

 This will prevent NetworkManager from setting transient hostnames that may be provided by some DHCP servers.
 This will have no visible effect except with an empty static hostname.

 After editing the file, run `sudo nmcli general reload conf` to apply the new configuration.
-Run `sudo hostnamectl --transient hostname` to reset the transient hostname.
+Run `sudo hostnamectl --transient hostname ""` to reset the transient hostname.

 ---